 1. Missing information in your profile

 For each registered user, we need to have correct and complete data, including for example your address and telephone number.
-Your profile will only start to be shown on the AuPairWorld website, when certain basic information has been entered.
+Only then will your profile be shown on the AuPairWorld website.
 If this information is missing, then your search can't get started.
-We need your data so that we can contact you if necessary and to make it harder for scammers to get registered.
-This also helps to ensure the general quality of AuPairWorld profiles.
-And don't worry!
-Of course, we will handle all of your data with complete confidentiality.
+Of course, we will handle all of your data with complete confidentiality, don't worry!

 2. Inappropriate profile pictures